Depending on what you need to get done, you can add standalone Tasks or use a predefined set of tasks in a Track for more standardized workflows.

 - Once selected click to Link.

-Now when viewing the Case, details of the linked Opportunity can be found on the left hand side.
+Now when viewing the Project, details of the linked Opportunity can be found on the left hand side.
 Giving your team a complete overview of the project they are working on.

-It’s possible to link multiple Cases with one Opportunity.
-When looking at an Opportunity all linked Cases will be listed under the Cases tab.
+It’s possible to link multiple Projects with one Opportunity.
+When looking at an Opportunity all linked Projects will be listed under the Projects tab.

-The Case list view allows you to filter for only the information that you need.
-As standard, Capsule has a number of Case lists you can use.
-They can be found from Cases > Saved Lists.
+The Project list view allows you to filter for only the information that you need.
+As standard, Capsule has a number of Project lists you can use.
+They can be found from Projects > Saved Lists.

 You decide how you would like to use this list.
-For example, you may want to export the list or tag all Cases in the list.
+For example, you may want to export the list or tag all Projects in the list.

 As well as the standard lists, you may wish to create your own custom lists.
-For example, filtering for all Cases that are related to a particular product that have a certain tag applied.
+For example, filtering for all Projects that have a certain tag applied.

 You can save Custom Lists by selecting Save List from beneath the list filters.
 You can decide whether this list will only be available for yourself or all Capsule users.